Brexit Crisis Pushes N Ireland to Brink of New Election

-Members of the Northern Ireland Assembly will meet to try to elect a speaker – the first step toward restoring a power-sharing government that has been on ice since a May election.
-The main British unionist body, the Democratic Unionist Party, says it will veto the move as part of its protest over post-Brexit customs checks.
+Members of the Northern Ireland Assembly met to try to elect a speaker — the first step toward restoring a power-sharing government that has been on ice since a May election.
+The main British unionist body, the Democratic Unionist Party, said it would veto the move as part of its protest over post-Brexit customs checks.

+“We do not believe that sufficient progress has been made to addressing the issues of concern to the people that we represent,” party leader Jeffrey Donaldson said.

 If no executive is in place by early Friday, there will be an election, which could break the political deadlock but would definitely bring more uncertainty.